 Pregnant women experience a lot of changes in their bodies; however, not all of these changes are pleasant – some of them can be downright annoying.
 Sometimes, women experience an itching sensation in their vaginal or rectal area, usually during the night.
 Random itching could indicate irritation but if it happens regularly, it could be the pinworm infection.
 The pinworm infection is a common intestinal parasite infection and is also known as the threadworm.
 Not many are aware of a pinworm infection and its effect on pregnancy and the growing baby.
 In this article, we will tell you all about the pinworm infection.

 What Are Pinworms?

-Pinworms are the parasitic worms thriving by staying inside the large intestine of a human being.
+Pinworms are the parasitic worms that thrive by staying inside the large intestine of a human being.
 There are both male and female variants of it.
 The itching that women observe in the vaginal region is a result of the female pinworm emerging out of the anus and laying eggs near the vagina for more pinworms to hatch.

-Are Pinworms Common during Pregnancy?
+Are Pinworms Common During Pregnancy?

-Causes of Pinworm Infection during Pregnancy
+Causes of Pinworm Infection During Pregnancy

 - Using common towels is a problem as well since an infected person using it to wipe himself clean could leave pinworms or their eggs on it, which may get transferred to another person.

 There are a few prominent signs of pinworm infection that you will notice if you have a pinworm infection: